-- If a student wishes to withdraw with and "Incomplete" (I), it must be requested in writing and the instructor must reply in writing in order for the request to be valid. - You are responsible for adding up your own points that you earn throughout the semester.
+If a student wishes to withdraw with and "Incomplete" (I), it must be requested in writing and the instructor must reply in writing in order for the request to be valid.

+You are responsible for adding up your own points that you earn throughout the semester.
 After adding a zero to an incomplete grade, instead of it being blank, this changes your points or % in the course.
 The best way to not be surprised at your grade at the end of the semester, is to take a record of your own points for the semester.
 You add them up and divide them by how many points you could have earned so far in this course.
-This is so important to know! - It is also important that you write to me in a positive, respectful manner.
-Anyone who is threatening or gets angry in an email can be DROPPED from the course immediately. - Read the ACCOUNCEMENTS each week.
+This is so important to know!

+It is also important that you write to me in a positive, respectful manner.
+Anyone who is threatening or gets angry in an email can be DROPPED from the course immediately.

+Read the ACCOUNCEMENTS each week.
 I will tell you of any changes and what content to concentrate on.
 I will also announce what is due each week.
 Here is your semester listed below.
-There are 15 weeks and four exams.
-All quizzes are 15 pts each, unless otherwise noted. - Exams only cover the online lecture notes that go with each lesson.
-Labs are not tested on exams.
+There are 4 weeks and 2 exams.
+All quizzes are 15 pts each, unless otherwise noted.

+Exams only cover the online lecture notes that go with each lesson.
+Lab content is not tested on exams unless it is the same material as lecture material.